Evidence summary (Updated 2022)

 Strength of recommendation

-Grade 2 – Weak recommendation.
+Studies are heterogenous with regards to the design and there is a mixture of studies looking at radiotherapy and chemotherapy.
+Further robust RCTs are needed however there is good preliminary evidence, with some promising evidence present for breast cancer to improve physical function with physical activity.
 Overall patients will expect an improvement in their physical function – with more evidence present for improvement in muscular strength.
 There is a mixture of aerobic and resistance training in studies and it is likely both are of benefit however a dose response has not been indicated.

 Quality of evidence